 It’s not just the usual assortment of gorgeous British trees like oaks and willows that makes Battersea Park such a special autumn destination – its variety of gardens (from subtropical to winter) make it one of the city’s prime green spaces.
 The hybrid strawberry tree with its red bark is a standout, and by autumn’s end it’s covered in fruit and white flowers.

-Crunch your way through flame-coloured leaves in the palace garden, check out the cute crop of pumpkins displayed in the Vinery, and buy fruit and veg harvested from the grounds to take home and feast on once you’ve packed your lungs full of fresh, autumnal air.
+Crunch your way through flame-coloured leaves in the palace garden, check out the cute crop of pumpkins in the walled gardens, and buy fruit and veg harvested from the grounds to take home and feast on once you’ve packed your lungs full of fresh, autumnal air.

 Some of the trees in this gorgeous hillside royal park – which was originally walled off by Henry VIII for use as a deer park – date back to 1600, and taking pride of place are the avenues of 400-yearold Spanish sweet chestnuts.
 In autumn they produce edible nuts which, unsurprisingly, are both sweet and Spanish.
 Like Julio Iglesias dipped in caramel.
 And if that’s not the taste of autumn, we don’t know what is.

 Hampstead Heath is a romantic setting all year round, but add autumn hues and it reaches new levels.
 Spend the day strutting across its grassy sprawl, exploring its meadows and magical woodland areas.

 This 350 acre Royal Park is an oasis of arboreal beauty nestled between the tourist crush of Oxford Street and the Henries and Tabithas of Kensington.
 With over 4,000 trees, your eyes are in for an autumnal treat.
 Look out for the buttery yellows and firey oranges of the beeches, limes and chestnut trees that line the avenues along the Serpentine.